ericandrewlewis/wordpress-mu/README.txt

      subdirectory called "blog", you should rename the directory called "wordpressmu" to "blogs" and upload it to the root directory of your web server.
+4. Make sure your install directory and the wp-contents directory are writeable by the webserver.
-4. Run the WordPress MU installation script by accessing index.php in your favorite web browser.
+5. Run the WordPress MU installation script by accessing index.php in your favorite web browser.
    * If you installed WordPress MU in the root directory, you should
      visit: http://example.com/index.php